ivotron/quiho-popper/paper/paper.md

 @han_performance_2012 ; @jovic_catch_2011].
 One common approach is to
 monitor an application's performance in order to understand which parts of the system an application is hammering on [@gregg_systems_2013].
-Automated solutions have been proposed [@cherkasova_anomaly_2008; @jiang_automated_2010 ;
+Automated solutions have been proposed in recent years [@jiang_automated_2010 ; @shang_automated_2015 ;
-@shang_automated_2015 ; @heger_automated_2013].
-The general approach
-of these is to analyze logs and/or metrics obtained as part of the execution of an application in order to automatically determine whether a regression has occurred.
-Most of them do this by creating prediction models that are checked against runtime metrics.
+@heger_automated_2013].
+The general approach of these is to analyze logs and/or metrics obtained as part of the execution of an application in order to automatically determine whether a regression has occurred.
+This relies on having accurate prediction models that are checked against runtime metrics of executed tests.
 As with any prediction model, there is the risk of false/positive negatives.
+Rather than striving for high accuracy predictions, an alternative is to use performance modeling as a profiling tool.

 In this work, we present _quiho_ an approach aimed at complementing automated performance regression testing by using system resource